-Marwa Ismail, PhD - Medical Equipment Repair Technology Program Chair
+Marwa Ismail, PhD - Director of Education

-Dr. Ismail joined MedQuest College in June 2017.
-Prior to that, she served as an instructor at Sullivan University, Brown Mackie College, and the University of Louisville.
-She has over 15 years of instructional experience in electrical and biomedical engineering.
-In addition to her teaching experience, she is an active researcher in the field of medical imaging and has over 15 years of experience in the biomedical research field.
-She has published over 30 peer-reviewed papers in the fields of neuroimaging, cancer management, and other clinical disorders.
-Marwa earned her bachelor's and master's Degrees in Biomedical Engineering at Cairo University.
-In 2016, she completed her PhD in Electrical and Computer Engineering with the University of Louisville.
+Dr. Marwa Ismail joined MedQuest College in June 2017.
+Prior to that, she served as an instructor for electrical and biomedical engineering courses at Sullivan University and Brown Mackie College.
+She also served as a teaching assistant and a research assistant at the University of Louisville (2010 - 2016).
+Marwa has over 18 years of instructional experience and curriculum mapping in electrical, computer, and biomedical engineering.
+In addition to her teaching experience, she is an active researcher in the field of medical imaging and has over 18 years of experience in the biomedical research field.
+She has published over 50 peer-reviewed journal and conference papers in the fields of neuroimaging, cancer management, and other clinical disorders.
+Marwa earned her bachelor's and master's degrees in biomedical engineering at Cairo University.
+In 2016, she completed her Ph.D. in Electrical and Computer Engineering with the University of Louisville.
+Recently, she has become a Certified Higher Education Professional in Online Education.

-Kathy Khoshreza, MSN, RN - Practical Nursing Program Chair - Lexington
+Kathy Khoshreza, MSN, RN - Practical Nursing Program Director - Lexington